 Development Permit Area | Development permit areas are a tool for managing development on a site-specific basis where the characteristics and/or context of the development site call for more finely tuned design standards than are contained in the applicable zoning bylaw.
 Development permit areas are designated in an OCP.
 If proposed for land in a development permit area, development such as subdivision, building construction and alteration, and alteration of land (in natural environment and hazard areas) are required to have an approved development permit before proceeding.
 The OCP describes the special conditions or objectives that justify the designation and conditions under which a development permit wouldn't be required (exemptions).
 Development permit area guidelines and exemptions are included in a separate zoning bylaw.
-Development Permit Area Maps.
+Development permit areas are designated in Schedule C and mapped in Schedule U - Development Permit Area Maps.
 Development permit guidelines and exemptions are located in a separate zoning bylaw.